Self-bound droplets in quasi-two-dimensional dipolar condensates: Results

-Since solving Eqs.~\eqref{eom1}-\eqref{eom3} for a 3D system requires tremendous computing resource, it is crucial for us to utilize the quasi-2D geometry for a systematic study of the ground-state properties.
-To this end, we numerically solve our system via the full 3D and the quasi-2D calculations.
-We then compare the physical quantities computed from both approaches.
-In particular, we focus on the coherent fraction $f_c=N_c/N$ and the radial size $\sigma =\left[\int d\bm{\rho}\rho^2n(\bm{\rho})/N\right]^{1/2}$, where $n({\boldsymbol\rho})=\langle\hat{\psi}^\dag({\boldsymbol\rho})\hat{\psi}({\boldsymbol\rho})\rangle= |\phi(\bm{\rho})|^2+G(\bm{\rho},\bm{\rho})$ is the total density of the condensate.
 In Fig.~\ref{compare}(a), we plot the $\omega_z$ dependence of $f_c$ and $\sigma $.
 As can be seen, although there exists obvious discrepancy between two approaches at small $\omega_z$, it becomes negligibly small for sufficiently large $\omega_z$.
 Moreover, under the given trap frequency $\omega_z=(2\pi)2\,{\rm kHz}$, we compare the results from both approaches by varying $N$.
 As plotted in Fig.~\ref{compare}(b), the results from both approaches exhibit excellent agreement.
 Of particular importance, this agreement is insensitive to the variation of $N$.
 These results clearly show that our system is accurately described by the quasi-2D model when the one-dimensional confinement is sufficiently strong.
+Therefore we can safely use the quasi-2D equations for the remaining calculations.